Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 If there is no semaphore in the queue, the function waits and executes other tasks.
 When a semaphore is available, it retrieves it and continues running the subsequent program.

-The `GetEulerAngles()` function is called to read the IMU’s Euler angle data, which is then stored into the rpy array.
+The `GetEulerAngles()` function is called to read the IMU's Euler angle data, which is then stored into the rpy array.

 * **IMU Data Display Task**